Error Handling

 Template Fallback

-When template rendering fails, Stati uses a built-in fallback:
+When template rendering fails, Stati uses a built-in fallback that generates minimal valid HTML:

 <!DOCTYPE html>